-Although at first glance, they add more confusion to an already confusing situation, understanding your child’s executive functioning strengths and weaknesses can actually shed some light on the size of the ADHD iceberg (and challenges) hidden beneath the surface.
+Executive Functions: Although at first glance, they add more confusion to an already confusing situation, understanding your child’s executive functioning strengths and weaknesses can actually shed some light on the size and complexity of the ADHD iceberg (and challenges) you face hidden beneath the surface.
 In turn, this understanding can help you how to best help your child.
-We’ll undertake this extremely enlightening information in chapter three.
+You can undertake this extremely enlightening information in chapter three.

-Over the years, ADD/ADHD has been seen as a behavior disorder and although we are learning that it really involves more than just behavior, parents and teachers still struggle with how to help their children and students stop misbehaving.
-We take up behavior and discipline in chapters seven and eight.
+Behavior and Discipline: Over the years, ADHD has been considered a behavior disorder, and although we are continuing to learn that it really involves more than just behavior, parents and teachers still struggle with how to help their children and students stop misbehaving.
+You can explore many recommendations for addressing behavior and discipline problems in chapters seven and eight.

-The confusion is further exacerbated by language and learning weaknesses commonly seen in children, teens, and adults with ADD/ADHD.
+Language and Learning: Language and learning weaknesses are commonly seen in children, teens, and adults with ADD/ADHD and often add to the confusion about this multifaceted developmental challenge.
 In chapter nine, you will learn why your child or teen with ADHD struggles with learning and why ADHD is not a learning disorder.
-Strategies, scaffolding, and structure designed to help parents and educators help the child or teen with their learning struggles are detailed in chapter ten, time-tested classroom accommodations are outlined in chapter eleven, and proven active learning strategies are provided in chapter twelve.

-Parents and teachers often report that their teens with ADD/ADHD struggle with poor self-esteem: in chapter thirteen, we take up this topic and how to improve and maintain your child or student’s self-worth.
+Self-Compassion: Parents and teachers often report that in their teens, students with ADHD are often no longer hyperactive, but they start to struggle with poor self-concept because of years of difficulty and shame: in chapter thirteen, we will take up this topic and outline how to improve and support your child or student’s self-compassion.

-Parents often complain that there are so many treatment options out there they don’t know what to do.
-We discuss the pros and cons of proven and unproven treatment in chapter fifteen.
+Treatment Options: Parents often complain that there are so many treatment options out there they don’t know what to do.
+You can consider the pros and cons of proven and unproven treatment methods in chapter fifteen.